British Committee for Refugees from Czechoslovakia: Doreen Warriner

-Doreen Warriner, a British college professor, came to Prague on 13 September 1938.
-She was unaffiliated with any organization and had a small amount of money she had raised.
-At the end of November she was asked to be the BCRC representative in Czechoslovakia and she became the leader and a source of funding for the international humanitarian organizations in Czechoslovakia.
+Doreen Warriner, a British academic, came to Prague on 13 September 1938.
+She was unaffiliated with any organisation and had a small amount of money she had raised.
+At the end of November she was asked to be the BCRC representative in Czechoslovakia and she became the leader and a source of funding for the international humanitarian organisations in Czechoslovakia.

 In November 1938, the number of registered refugees in Czechoslovakia was 92,000.
 An additional 150,000, mostly Jews, were unregistered, fearing that registering might make them targets.
 The most threatened refugees were believed by the BCRC to be leftist German men, especially those from the Sudetenland who were in danger of being imprisoned or deported.
 The German refugees were housed in camps outside Prague.
 A distinction was drawn between the Germans who were considered "political" refugees and the Jews who were considered "economic" refugees and thus were of lesser priority.
-Often dubbed as "conscience money" because of the British sacrifice of Czechoslovakia in the Munich Agreement, the British government granted four million pounds to the Czech government to support and resettle the refugees in countries which would accept them.
-500,000 pounds of the grant were earmarked to resettle Jewish refugees in Mandatory Palestine.
+Often dubbed as "conscience money" because of the British sacrifice of Czechoslovakia in the Munich Agreement, the British government granted £4,000,000 to the Czech government to support and resettle the refugees in countries which would accept them. £500,000 of the grant were earmarked to resettle Jewish refugees in Mandatory Palestine.
 With the German takeover in March 1939, the remaining balance was retrieved by Britain to be used for resettlement of Czech refugees.
 From October 1938 to March 1939, the BCRC enabled 3,500 refugees to resettle in Britain.
 Many of the refugees exited Czechoslovakia and journeyed to Britain on forged or false documents supplied them by Warriner and her associates.

 The working environment for the BCRC worsened after the Germans invaded most of what remained of Czechoslovakia on 15 March 1939 and established a puppet state.
 Warriner led BCRC until 24 April 1939 when she learned that she would soon be arrested by the German Gestapo and left the country.